-So, you’re ready to start exploring the national parks!
-Whether you’ve never been to a national park or are just getting started on your journey, we’re here to help.
+Whether you’ve never been to a national park or are looking to improve your experience, we’re here to help.
+We have now visited more than 275 park units and are ready to pass our knowledge on to you.
 This national parks trip planning guide will help you understand the different units managed by the National Park Service, provide advice on how to plan your visit and give you tips on how to be a good visitor.

 Basically, we want you to enjoy the national parks as much as we do!

-The national parks preserve and protect much of our country’s most scenic lands, such as the Grand Canyon.
-That is what many folks are seeking when visiting national parks.
-But there is much more to the national parks!
+The US National Park Service preserves and protects many of our country’s most scenic lands, such as the Grand Canyon.
+Those dramatic views are what many folks are seeking when visiting national parks.
+But there is much more to the national parks.

 Our national parks also preserve some of our country’s most historically and culturally significant locations, such as Appomattox Court House National Historical Park, the site that signaled the end of the American Civil War or Thomas Edison’s laboratory at the Thomas Edison National Historical Park, where he created so many amazing inventions.
 Other parks protect land for our recreation and enjoyment, such as the Appalachian National Scenic Trail or Chickasaw National Recreation Area.

 Whether you are looking for incredible scenery, historical significance or recreation, you’ll find it in the national parks.

 Planning a national park visit is very similar to planning any other vacation.
 That said, if visiting the national parks is new for you, our tips will help you get the most out of your visit.